merkle-open/generator-nitro/README.md

-# Yeoman Sentinel Generator
+# Yeoman Splendid Generator

-> Yeoman generator for Sentinel - lets you quickly set up a project with sensible defaults and best practices.
+> Yeoman generator for Splendid - lets you quickly set up a project with sensible defaults and best practices.

 ## Usage